RMLio/yarrrml-parser/README.md

 By default RML rules are generated, if you want to generate R2RML rules add `-f R2RML`.
 If you want to use `rr:class` instead of Predicate Object Maps, use the `-c` flag.
+You can use multiple input files too: `yarrrml-parser -i rules-1.yml -i rules-2.yml`.
+They are converted to a single RML document.
+Note that the keys in `prefixes`, `sources`, and `mappings` have to be unique across all files.
+`base` can only be set once.
+An example can be found in [`test/multiple-input-files`](test/multiple-input-files).

 #### yarrrml-generator